 Here are three important steps toward recovery:

 The time to get help with addiction is now.
 Once a person takes the initial steps toward recovery efforts, it may take years for certain behaviors to feel entirely “normal” again.

 No matter how long addiction has existed, recognize the problem at hand.
 Then, get started on the solution.
 People from all walks of life, and all lengths of time struggling with addiction, can find recovery.

 You may have heard that “it often gets worse before it gets better” when fighting addiction.
 However, temporary discomfort from withdrawal surely pales in comparison to lasting sobriety.

-Recovery has many pathways, and they all involve – trusting a sponsor, a counselor, a psychiatrist, even a higher power.
+Recovery has many pathways, and they involve the same key components: trusting a sponsor, a counselor, a psychiatrist, and, for some, even a higher power.
 Whatever method you choose, believe in this wise decision you’ve made.

 We all know someone who’s been affected by addiction.
 At the same time, we also know those who have beat addiction as well.
 The time is now to take that first brave step into treatment.

 If you or someone you know are struggling with a substance use disorder, Centerstone is here to help.
 Call us at 1-877-HOPE123 (877-467-3123) or visit centerstoneconnect.org to get connected with care.